Kejriwal launches programme to help Delhi residents practise yoga under trained teachers | Education

 Kejriwal launches programme to help Delhi residents practise yoga under trained teachers

-Delhi Chief Minister Arvind Kejriwal on Monday launched the Dilli Ki Yogshala programme that aims to help the city residents practise yoga regularly under the guidance of trained teachers.A mobile phone number was launched by the chief minister on which people can give a missed call and get the guidance of yoga teachers.
+Delhi Chief Minister Arvind Kejriwal on Monday launched a programme that aims to help the city residents practise yoga regularly under the guidance of trained teachers.A mobile phone number 9013585858 was launched by the chief minister on which people can give a missed call and get the guidance of yoga teachers under the programme, Dilli Ki Yogshala.A website -- www.dillikiyogshala.com -- was also launched on the occasion.People in groups of 25 can give a missed call on this number and the Delhi government will assign teachers.

 - Country: